From the oldest to the smallest, we round up some of the record-breaking pubs of London.

 We can't find any hostelry that claims to be London's most elevated, so we've had to do the legwork ourselves.
 Using a topographic map, it's possible to get approximate heights above sea level for any point in London.
 The loftiest pubs you're likely to have heard of are The Spaniard's Inn in Hampstead and The Flask in Highgate, both at 430ft (the nearby Gate is still higher, but less well-known).
 Both are trounced by a number of pubs on London's southern fringes.
 The most impressive we can find is the Aperfield Inn (pictured), south of Biggin Hill, which stands at 728 feet.

 Most northerly, southerly, etc.

 We've covered this one before.
 London's most northerly pub is the The Plough in Enfield.
 The south has The Fox in Coulsdon.
 West is the King's Arms in Longford, while the east has the Old White Horse in Upminster.

-It's impossible to discover which pub charges the highest prices across its beers, but the costliest pint we can find is served at The Rake in Borough Market.
+The Rake in Borough Market has more than a few premium ales among its vast selection.
 In 2017, a pint of Cloudwater’s North West Double IPA would set you back an eye-watering £13.40.
 We should point out that this isn't representative of the Rake's prices in general — it's a fine place where we drink often.

 All London's pubs are equally haunted, because there is no such thing as ghosts.